Food Allergies and Hair Loss

 A varied and balanced diet is important for healthy growth and development, but there are certain foods that can cause serious health problems for some people.
 Eggs, milk, peanuts, seafood, soy and wheat are the main food allergens that can instigate an immune system reaction, but the link between food allergies and hair loss is very weak.

 One person in every 100 has a food allergy, according to statistics.
 In those who are affected, the body thinks it’s being attacked by that food and so sends out an allergic reaction to warn against it.
-An allergy is different to food intolerance because the latter doesn’t involve the immune system and usually produces different side effects.
+An allergy is different to food intolerance because the latter doesn't involve the immune system and usually produces different side effects.
 A rare but severe allergic reaction could lead to anaphylactic shock, but more common symptoms of food allergies include rash, nausea, vomiting, cramping, and diarrhoea.
-Sometimes people say they experience hair loss, but hair and scalp specialist Leonora Doclis of The Belgravia Centre says the relationship is remote.

 If one experiences hair loss that seems coincidental with a food allergy, there may be a number of reasons for this.

-Firstly, hormonal imbalances often lead to hair loss and many food allergy sufferers have related illnesses that can alter hormones, such as thyroid imbalances and adrenal fatigue.
+Firstly, hormonal imbalances often lead to thinning hair and many food allergy sufferers have related illnesses that can alter hormones, such as thyroid imbalances and adrenal fatigue.
 Additionally, people with food allergies may not get enough certain vitamins and minerals.
 If this leads to a deficiency it can affect hair growth.
 Stress could be another contributing factor, which very often causes temporary hair loss.
-And finally, some believe there’s a link between food allergies and alopecia areata as they are both auto-immune problems.
+And finally, some believe there's a link between food allergies and alopecia areata as they are both autoimmune problems.

 “Perhaps if the allergic reaction is really bad, the mode of that reaction could trigger a hair loss condition called alopecia areata, since it is also linked to autoimmune balance,” Doclis said.
 “Or if the reaction leads to a skin condition that affects the hair follicles.”